matthiasroder/genAITextEditor/README.md

 # genAI Text Editor

 This project is a simple web- and grid-based text editor that transforms user input text using OpenAI's GPT API.
 The editor allows you to input text in one column, and see the transformed text in another column.
 It also includes an editable prompt that guides the transformation process, as well as an input field for the API key.
+In addition there is a "Feedback" field that generates useful ideas for improving the text.

 ## Features